 For the ONS 15454, the implementation of the high-capacity remote monitoring information base (HC-RMON-MIB, or RFC 3273) enables 64-bit support of existing RMON tables.
 This support is provided with the etherStatsHighCapacityTable and the etherHistoryHighCapacityTable.
 An additional table, the mediaIndependentTable, and an additional object, hcRMONCapabilities, are also added for this support.
-All of these elements are accessible by any third-party SNMP client having RFC 3273 support.
+All of these elements are accessible by any third-party SNMP client should have the ability to upload RFC 3273 SNMP MIB variables in the etherStatsHighCapacityTable, etherHistoryHighCapacityTable, or mediaIndependentTable.